BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

 ## Installing and activating a virtual environment
 First, you need to create an environment where `Snakemake` and the python `pandas`package will be installed.
 To do that, we will use the conda package manager.
-1. Create a virtual environment named `rnaseq` using the `environment.yaml` file with the following command: `conda env create --file environment.yaml`
+1. Create a virtual environment named `kallisto` using the `environment.yaml` file with the following command: `conda env create --file environment.yaml`
-2. Then, activate this virtual environment with `source activate rnaseq` or  `conda activate rnaseq` (with `conda =>4.5.0`) By using the software and package manager conda, Snakemake will then take care of installing and loading the packages and softwares required by each step of the pipeline.
+2. Then, activate this virtual environment with `source activate kallisto` or  `conda activate kallisto` (with `conda =>4.5.0`)
+By using the software and package manager conda, Snakemake will then take care of installing and loading the packages and softwares required by each step of the pipeline.

 ## Configuration file